TrolensDesign/CardBuilder-cookie-api/README.md

 ### GitHub Pages Hosting

+The app is already deployed and available at: **[https://trolensdesign.github.io/CardBuilder-cookie-api](https://trolensdesign.github.io/CardBuilder-cookie-api)**

+To deploy your own version:
 1. Fork this repository
 2. Go to Settings > Pages
 3. Select "Deploy from a branch" and choose "main"
-4. Your app will be available at `https://yourusername.github.io/cookie-card-builder`
+4. Your app will be available at `https://yourusername.github.io/CardBuilder-cookie-api`

 ## Usage